CAPOJ/UNET-roofs/README.md

 "# UNET-roofs"
 "Using MobileNetV2 for U-net architecture as encoder"

+ARTICLES OF PARTICULAR IMPORTANCE OR THEORETICAL INTEREST ARE MARKED WITH EXCLAMATION MARKS

 An article describing an algorithm for restoring a 3D model from a point cloud using 3 stages https://isprs-archives.copernicus.org/articles/XLII-2/1191/2018/isprs-archives-XLII-2-1191-2018.pdf